comrade-coop/apocryph/spec/REGISTRY.md

 ## Provider

 * Get the list of available [pricing tables](https://github.com/comrade-coop/trusted-pods/blob/master/spec/PRICING.md) from the registry
-* Create or Retreive Attestation details
+* Create or Retrieve Attestation details
-* Registering in the contract by providing the following informations:
+* Registering in the contract by providing the following information:
     * Contact Information,
     * Name
     * Pod execution request endpoints